 The key to minimizing your capital gain on sale subject to the U.S. long term capital gains tax rate, currently as above at 15% and maybe 20% for taxpayers in the new 37% bracket, is to minimize your net capital gain.
 The net capital gain is comprised of net proceeds less net cost or basis.
 The goal is minimizing net proceeds and maximizing net costs, the closer these two amounts become the smaller the capital gain.

-To maximize the net cost purchase price to the contract price, you must add the closing and settlement costs- legal, mortgage recording tax, insurance, hazard, transfer tax, etc as per the HUD 1 or CFPB- Closure Disclosure- settlement statement to bump up the cost to your net costs on purchase.
-To that amount you would also add your subsequent improvements and additions.
+To maximize the net cost or basis, the purchase price on the contract, you must add the closing and settlement costs- legal, mortgage recording tax, insurance, hazard, transfer tax, etc as per the HUD 1 or CFPB- Closure Disclosure- settlement statement to bump up the cost to your net costs on purchase.
+To that amount you would also add your subsequent to purchase improvements and additions.

 Maintaining your Principal Residence while Abroad/ in the U.S.- Non-Rental: